03 Sep What is GMROI in Retail? (Formulas, Benchmarks, Examples)

 The good news is once you know what your GMROI is, you can take clear steps to improve it.

 You may already be familiar with the term Return on Investment or ROI.
 Traditionally, return on investment measures how much profit you get when you invest a dollar.

-GMROI stands for Gross Margin Return on Investment, and is usually used in the retail industry for calculating profitability of inventory purchases.
+GMROI stands for Gross Margin Return on Investment and is usually used in the retail industry for calculating the profitability of inventory purchases.

 In other words, the GMROI formula lets you know how much profit you get from each dollar you invest into inventory.

 It is a measurement of the cost of purchasing, transporting, and holding inventory, plus the cost associated with fulfilling customer orders for that inventory — compared to the gross margin you receive from selling that same inventory.